 How to educate a gifted child

-If you are a parent of a child that is known as a gifted child, then not only are you likely to feel incredibly proud; but you are also going to wonder how you can make sure that their academic abilities are worked on, challenged and improved as much as they can be.
+If you are a parent of a child that is known as a gifted child, then not only are you likely to feel incredibly proud, but you are also going to wonder how you can make sure that their academic abilities are worked on, challenged and improved as much as they can be.

 How to tell if your child is gifted

-It goes without saying that every single child is different, and the idea of a gifted child can vary from child to child.
+Every single child is different, and the idea of a gifted child can vary from child to child.
 However, there are certain things that you, as a parent, or a school, can look out for as a sign that a child may be gifted.

 - They may have been a toddler who was easily bored and frustrated at their early years setting